arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 # Terms

-__TODO__: add same entity principle - be sure to associate with "same registrant"?

-__TODO__: add disposition value and IDN table?
+Same Entity Principle: A requirement that all domains within a variant group either belong to the same entity (i.e., the same registrant via the same registrar) or are withheld for that entity.
+No other entity is allowed to activate any domain within the same variant group.

+IDN Table: The combined information about what characters (code points) are available for domain registration as well as the variant relationships between those code points.
+IDN tables can be defined via RFC3743 or RFC4290 or LGRs (RFC7940).
+The latter one SHOULD be used as it also allows the formal definition of context rules, which is lacking in the former ones.

+Label Generation Rules (LGR): The preferred way of defining IDN tables.
+Among others, they define the variant relationships as well as their disposition values (blocked or allocatable).
+The formal definition of LGRs can be fond in RFC7940.

+Disposition Value: While a variant relationship is symmetric it has exactly one of two disposition values which are not necessarily symmetric.
+A variant can be "allocatable" (i.e., available for the same entity) or "blocked" (i.e., not available for anybody).

 __TODO__: add Primary TLD and Variant TLD

-Label Generation Rules (LGR): A standard way of defining IDN tables.
-Among others, they define the variant relationships as well as their disposition values (blocked or allocatable).

 Variant group: An implicit set of domains defined by the Label Generation Rule (LGR) of the registry.
 The variant relationship is